Sharavan-santosh-5/Enterprise-RAG-Assistant-for-Knowledge-Retrieval/README.md

 ### Running the Application

-To run the application with the default production settings:
+To launch the Enterprise RAG Assistant using the default production configuration:

 ```bash
 # Set profiles and start